 (6) Procuring or engaging in sexual transactions in violation of the provisions of local self-government ordinances.

-4. Has habitually committed domestic violence against a relative who possesses R.O.C.
+4. Having habitually committed domestic violence against a relative who possesses the R.O.C.
 (Taiwan) nationality, as determined by a court judgment; or there is sufficient factual proof of such behavior, except where the circumstances warrant sympathy for the applicant, or the applicant acted in self-defense, or the behavior cannot be attributed to the applicant.

 Article 3

-4. Has committed an offense for which the maximum punishment is a prison sentence of less than six months, or detention, or a fine, and more than three years has passed since the expiration of the time limit for the execution thereof.
+4. Having committed an offense for which the maximum punishment is a prison sentence of less than six months, or detention, or a fine, and more than three years has passed since the expiration of the time limit for the execution thereof.

-6. The behavior specified in Subparagraphs 3 and 4 of the preceding Article has ended, or there has been no further occurrence of acts listed in the preceding Article within three years after their conclusion.
+6. The behavior specified in subparagraphs 3 and 4 of the preceding Article has ended, or there has been no further occurrence of acts listed in the preceding Article within three years after their conclusion.

-7. For offenses specified in Subparagraph 5 of the preceding Article, more than three years has passed since the fine was paid or the time limit for execution expired or the parental education guidance was completed.
+7. For offenses specified in subparagraph 5 of the preceding Article, more than three years has passed since the fine was paid or the time limit for execution expired or the parental education guidance was completed.

 Article 4